History of Writing Implements - Tools for Writing

 didn’t catch on).
 John Mitchell from Birmingham was the first to mass-produce pens with metal nibs in 1822.
 These had a handle and a metal point with a

-split that help a small amount of ink when dipped.
+split that held a small amount of ink when dipped.
 They worked the same as quills but lasted much longer, didn’t need to be sharpened and could be made to

 a much finer point.
 Bartholomew Folsch received a patent in England for a pen with an ink reservoir in 1809.
 French Government patented a fountain pen in